Comparing Ethical Investments

 A listing of the companies held within each KiwiSaver portfolio is filed six-monthly to the Ministry of Business, Innovation and Employment (MBIE) and posted on the Disclose Register, along with quarterly financial updates.
 This is the primary source data for the analysis of KiwiSaver portfolios and performance of those portfolios.

 Most KiwiSaver funds invest in other funds for at least part of their portfolio.
-Mindful Money has undertaken research to map the companies in around 95% of relevant portfolios.
-A test run for portfolios to 30 September 2018 has been updated to incorporate data from KiwiSaver providers to 31 March 2019, and information from funds within that portfolio in the March-June 2019 time period.
+Mindful Money has undertaken research to map the companies in around 98% of relevant portfolios.
+Portfolio data from KiwiSaver providers is updated twice a year following the filings on 31st March and 30th September, and the Fund Detail page for each fund has a footnote showing the date of the filing.

 The list of companies by itself is difficult for most investors to interpret.
 Therefore Mindful Money's research has mapped the companies in each portfolio against the major issues of concern to New Zealand savers and investors.
 This is described more fully in our blog on Avoiding Concerns.